MatthisE/Photo-and-Video-Processing/README.md

 - U5: high pass filter and low pass filter
 - U6: resizes an image (using "nearest neighbour" and "bilinear interpolation")

-(Stacks A and B should be used as videos for U4)
+(Stacks A and B should be used as videos in U4)